Hadrianxx/DFS-Analytics-Toolbox/Docker/README.md

     * Debian "jessie", or
     * Ubuntu "Xenial Xerus".

     Make sure you've made yourself an administrator on Fedora and CentOS during the install.
-You'll be an administrator by default on Ubuntu and you have to do it after the install on Debian.
+You'll be an administrator by default on Ubuntu.

+    On Debian, you will be asked if you want to allow `root` logins.
+At this point, say `No` and you'll be set up as an administrator.

 2. When the install is done, update all the software to the latest packages and then reboot.
 All four have a "Software" application that you can use for this rather than doing it on the command line.

 3. After the reboot, install both "git" and "sudo" if they aren't installed already.
 Then make sure you're in the systemm administration group.
 On CentOS and Fedora this is "wheel" and on Debian and Ubuntu it's "sudo".
-You should be in the group already on CentOS, Fedora and Ubuntu but you'll have to join it on Debian and you should check it everywhere.
+You should be in the group already, but you should check it.

 4. If you had to add yourself to the administration group, log out and back in again.
 Just opening a new terminal won't work; you'll need to log out to the display manager and back in again.